worldbank/OvertureLink-Data-Pipeline/README.md

 ### Three commands
 - `agol-upload` - Upload your query to ArcGIS Online
-- `geojson-download` - Download your query in .geojson format
+- `export` - Export your query to multiple formats (GeoJSON, GeoPackage, File Geodatabase)
 - `overture-dump` - Caches your query (by country / theme) for continued use without need for multiple downloads.

 ### Features